kevmck451/phase_array_fossn/FPGA/nix/readme.md

 experimental-features = nix-command flakes
 ~~~

+#### Download Repo from Github
-Download de10_nano_nixos_demo from github
+   - de10_nano_nixos_demo from github
+     - git@github.com:tpwrules/de10_nano_nixos_demo.git
+   - papa_fpga repo
+     - git@github.com:tpwrules/papa_fpga.git

 cd into folder

+#### Build SD Card Image for DE10
+this can only be performed on an intel processor with nix installed
+this only needs to be done once
+then updates can be run from the device itself

-run
+run the command:
 ```zsh
 nix build .#nixosConfigurations.de10-nano
 ```
-this can only be performed on an intel processor with nix installed

 this will take some time

+##### troubleshooting
-   didnt work for me the first time
+   - didnt work for me the first time
-   failed with exit code 10 & computer gave low space warning
+   - failed with exit code 10 & computer gave low space warning
+   - try on intel windows computer using WSL

+#### Create Bootable Drive
+this can be done on any computer

-this will make a folder called "result"
+the build command will make a folder called "result"

 inside that folder is sd-image folder
 inside that is a .img.zst file

 use etcher to put that onto the SD card (you can also use zstdcat/dd)
-this can be done on any computer

 insert sd card into de10
 set de10 mel switches to all 0 (up)